 I am in full-time education, is this programme for me?

 No, this programme is aimed at those already working in the industry.
-Students should visit Guru Live, BAFTA’s festival for career starters across film, games and television held in London, Scotland and Wales.
+Students should visit Guru Live, BAFTA’s festival for new entrants across film, games and television held in London, Scotland and Wales.

 I am a trainee, am I eligible for BAFTA Crew?